zorowangtt/phdthesis/source/10_chapter2_methods.md

 ## Equilibrium molecular dynamics simulations

-The procedures of MD simulations for heat current and energy flow calculations on HP36 in @sec:cha3 and @sec:cha4, and on two *Bj*FixLs protiens in @sec:cha5 were described in this chapter.
+The procedures of MD simulations for heat current and energy flow calculations on HP36 in @sec:cha3 and @sec:cha4, and on two *Bj*FixLs proteins in @sec:cha5 were described in this chapter.
 All molecular simulations in @sec:cha3, @sec:cha4, and @sec:cha5 were performed by Amber 19 package.[@d.a.case2019]

 ### Systems setup